benlau/quickpromise/README.md

 ===================================
 [![Build Status](https://travis-ci.org/benlau/quickpromise.svg?branch=master)](https://travis-ci.org/benlau/quickpromise)

 The Promise object is widely used for deferred and asynchronous computation in Javascript Application.
-"Quick Promise” is a library that provides Promise object in QML way.
+"Quick Promise” is a library that provides Promise object in a QML way.
 It comes with a Promise component with signal and property.
 It could be resolved via a binary expression,  another promise object, then trigger your callback by QueuedConnection.

 Moreover, it also provides Promise as a Javascript object that don’t need to declare in QML way.
 The API is fully compliant with  [Promises/A+](https://promisesaplus.com/) specification with all the test cases passed and therefore it just works like many other Promise solutions for Javascript application.